 In a number of recent publications, the British sociologist Michael Young has argued that there is a need to bring knowledge back into the discussion about the curriculum (for example, Young, 2008; see also (Balarin, 2008); Young & Muller, (2007, 2008).
 I agree with Young that the question of knowledge may indeed have disappeared from parts of curriculum theory and parts of curriculum practice.
 This is partly the result of a phenomenon to which I have referred as the ‘learnification’ of education (see Biesta, 2010a).
 ‘Learnification’ refers to a fairly recent development in which the language of education has been taken over by a language of learning.

 If we accept that knowledge is the currency of classroom practice how then are we to study it?
-The discourse of a number of edu-bloggers, at least on Twitter, tends to be about: bias, replicability, sample size, RCT’s, effect sizes and meta analysis etc.
+The discourse of a number of edu-bloggers on Twitter, tends to be about bias, replicability, sample size, RCT’s, effect sizes and meta analysis etc.

 I would describe it as Edu-positivism.
 An appropriation of a kind of populist language that gives primacy to the scientific method in determining “what is” and “what isn’t”, effective in the classroom.

-Of course in the material world the scientific method works well up to a degree however in the social world it can lead to biological reductionism.
-In effect, education becomes the relationship between delivered knowledge and (long term) cognition.
-There is, in this relationship, the kind of cause and effect that can be studied using the scientific method.
-Education is traduced to a truth proposition and the ability of a learner to remember it.
+Of course in the material world the scientific method works well up to a point, however, in the social world it can lead to biological reductionism.
+Education becomes the relationship between delivered knowledge and (long term) cognition.
+A cause and effect relationship that can be studied using the scientific method, education, however, is traduced to a truth proposition and the ability of a learner to remember it.
 Evidence is the tail that wags the educational dog.

 Biesta (2014) discussing the work of Dewey frames the problem in this way: